Case study

 BMS firmware

-State management, sampling paths, CAN communication, balancing tasks, and fault handling.
+My BMS work covered state management, sampling paths, CAN communication, balancing tasks and fault handling.

 vehicle network